 Chemical peels are medical-grade treatments and should only be performed under professional supervision.

-While side effects are generally mild and temporary, they can include:
+While side effects are generally temporary, they can include:

 -